aeternity/aepp-token-migration-backend/README.md

 ```

 `/validate` - POST validate is provided data can generate same merkle root hash.
 Should pass ethereum address, amount of tokens, leaf index and an array of intermediary hashes.
-Returns is exists
+Returns object with boolean property ‘exists’ which validates if the request is valid or not.
 ```
 request body:
 {